Your local council and this website will be changing from the 1 April 2023 - Read more about the changes here

 - Phase B and the void properties in Phase Ci are now being prepared for demolition

 Phase D includes odd numbered properties in Hereford Drive, odd numbered properties at Ludlow Avenue with parts of Rochester and Dorchester Road.

-Phase D has outline planning permission and full detailed planning permission was submitted in July 2021, more information relating to Phase D will be provided once planning is progressed.
+- Phase D has outline planning permission and full detailed planning permission was submitted in July 2021.

 Phase E includes even numbered properties at Ludlow Avenue, some properties at Bodmin Road, and Dorchester Road.

 Phase E is the refurbishment of the 27 Council owned defective Woolaway type non-traditional constructed homes.